uglydawg/music/jax-harlan/paw-prints-in-the-tide/paw-prints-in-the-tide v2.md

 Nothin' but sandy shores...
 (Whisper it to the foam...)
 D.O.G. by my side, forevermore—
 (Fade with echoing "Whoa"s, single guitar notes trailing off like footsteps in the surf—leavin' a quiet glow.)

-Acoustic folk rock with a relaxed, melancholic feel.
-The song is in a minor key, likely A minor, with a moderate tempo around 100 BPM.
-The primary instrumentation includes an acoustic guitar playing a fingerpicked arpeggiated pattern, a bass guitar providing a smooth, walking bass line, and a drum kit with a soft, brushed snare and light cymbal work.
-A male vocalist sings in a baritone range, with a slightly raspy, intimate quality, using a conversational delivery.
-The vocal melody is largely syllabic, following the chord changes.
-Production elements include a warm, slightly reverbed mix, giving a sense of space.
-The song structure follows a verse-chorus pattern with an instrumental break.
-The chord progression in the verse is a repeating minor chord progression, creating a contemplative mood.
-The chorus introduces a more open, slightly uplifting feel while maintaining the minor key.
-There are subtle background vocal harmonies in the chorus, adding depth.
-The overall dynamic is soft to medium, with no sudden changes in intensity.